SFDC-Hermes/Lightning-Hermes/_posts/2026-03-25-custom-path.md

 3.  **Scalability:** This "Classic" version sets the foundation for more advanced features like custom "Path Guidance" or specialized modals for closed stages.

 ---

-*Custom components should feel like a part of the platform.
-How are you enhancing the standard Salesforce UI with LWC?*